Cherry, cheese, almonds, trout: Foods that actually help you sleep

 Cherry, cheese, almonds, trout: experts recommend foods for a good night's sleep.

-Researchers are continually updating the list of foods that contribute to a peaceful, deep, and restorative sleep.
+Researchers are continually updating the list of foods that contribute to peaceful, deep, restorative sleep.

-The relationship between diet and sleep is reciprocal, noted dietitian Gabi Zaromski.
-According to her, what we eat and drink affects our sleep.
-Conversely, the quality and duration of our sleep influence our food choices.
+The relationship between diet and sleep goes both ways, said dietitian Gabi Zaromski.
+What we eat and drink affects our sleep, and the quality and duration of our sleep influence our food choices.

 Scientific studies have shown that certain dietary patterns and specific nutrients impact sleep-wake cycles, the latency period of sleep (the time it takes to fall asleep), and sleep structure (the various stages of sleep).
 Additionally, the quality and timing of food and drink intake affect the production of sleep-regulating hormones, particularly melatonin, which is linked to the sleep-wake cycle.